The Two Minute Review

 How Good is the App and Digital Banking?

 One of the most annoying things about HSBC is the need for a “Secure Key”.
 These are the calculator-type machines that generate secure keys when you need to log onto online banking.
-It can be quite an inconvenience for people moving from other banks that do not have this type of two-step process for logging in.
-It has got a bit easier since you can now use an app on your phone to do the same thing – including using your thumbprint or face ID if your phone has these features.
+It can be quite an inconvenience for people moving from other banks who are not used to this type of two-step process.
+It has got a bit easier recently since you can now use an app on your phone to do the same thing – including using your thumbprint or face ID as verification (if your phone has these features).

 The app itself is fairly basic.
 It doesn’t have the snazzy features of the challenger banks like savings goals, budgeting tools or split-the-bill features.
 However, the basics like viewing your transactions, balances and transferring money are covered.